elcritch/ntagger/README.md

   procs/funcs, methods, iterators, converters, macros and templates, with an option to also include private (non-exported) symbols.
-- Emits tags for Nim imports using a dedicated `kind:import` tag kind, covering plain, aliased, `from ... import`, and
-  `std/[foo, bar]` forms.
+- Emits a module tag (`kind:module`) for every Nim file it indexes, so editors can jump to module definitions; import statements themselves are not tagged.
 - Includes extra fields such as `kind`, source `line`, `signature` and
   `language:Nim`.